DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 then full-time.

 The fractional-to-full-time path is the one I recommend almost every time.
-A fractional CFO will build your forecasting model, set up real cash management, professionalize your planning, and tell you when the work has grown into a full-time job.
+A fractional CFO will build your forecasting model, set up real cash management, professionalize your planning cycle, and tell you when the work has grown into a full-time job.
 At that point you hire the permanent CFO and begin building the team beneath them: a controller, an analyst, eventually accounts payable and receivable as their own functions.
-You are constructing a finance department, in order, role by role, as the volume justifies each seat.
+You are constructing a finance department in order, role by role, as the volume justifies each seat.

 Getting the